tardate/LittleArduinoProjects/Electronics101/CD4001/LogicProbe/README.md

 * oscillating input to the 2nd NOR gate will enable the oscillator on 2nd and 3rd NOR gates
 * final NOR gate output will oscillate, causing D3 (yellow) to light up

+Note:

+* R4, R5 values are not critical.
+High values such as 1MΩ are satisfactory
+* R5 is optional - it prevents oscillation when input is high Z/not connected.
+* the link/short between the anode of D1 and cathode of D2 is used to inhibit D1/D2 when there is no strong input signal high or low
+  * this is optional; the circuit works without it.
+  * removing it will reduce power consumption of the circuit but D1/D2 will tend to be on when there is no strong input signal

 ![bb](./assets/LogicProbe_bb.jpg?raw=true)

 ![schematic](./assets/LogicProbe_schematic.jpg?raw=true)